rstofi/rstofi/README.md

-## Kristof Rozgonyi

-Hello there, I am Kristof.
-Radio astronomer and developer.
+## Hello there, I am Kristof

+Radio astronomer and developer passionate about transforming raw data into meaningful insights.

+Feel free to contact me @ [kristof.rozgonyi.astro@gmail.com]

 <!--
 **rstofi/rstofi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.